netmagis/netmagis/server/man/netmagis-restd.md

     Default: `%CONFFILE%`

--b *BASEURL*
-  : Netmagis base URL on the HTTP server.
-This parameter should
-    match the location written in the HTTP server configuration.

-    Default: '/'

 -a *ADDR*
   : Specify the address (IPv4 or IPv6) to listen to SCGI requests from
     the HTTP server.